HoppenR/programs/go/streamshower/README.md

 `F` to clear filter

-Twitch filters starting with `!` shows only non-matching results
+Twitch filters: pressing `!` inverts the showing matches

-Strims filters only work with numbers as a minimum-rustler-threshold
+Strims filters: numbers work as a minimum-rustler-threshold

 filter window supports regular readline keys such as ctrl-u to clear, ctrl-a to go to beginning of line, ctrl-e to go to end of line etc